Ex-Saitama Gov. Ueda wins prefecture's Upper House by-election | The Japan Times

 Ueda, an independent who served as Saitama governor for 16 years, had the backing of local chapters of the opposition Constitutional Democratic Party of Japan and the Democratic Party for the People.

-Ueda and Tachibana vied for the race to fill the vacancy left by Motohiro Ono, who was elected Saitama governor in August.
+Ueda and Tachibana were vying to fill the vacancy left by Motohiro Ono, who was elected Saitama governor in August.

 In the aftermath of deadly Typhoon Hagibis, which hit Saitama and other areas of the island of Honshu this month, early voting failed to gain momentum.
 Some polling stations were temporarily closed due to the disaster.